 Danielle: I graduated with a Visual Design degree and completed the Human Factors in Information Design graduate program at Bentley University.
 My studies included courses in human behavior, user research, design thinking, usability testing and statistics.
 Throughout my 18-year career, I’ve helped drive functional design processes and created elegant solutions to understand complex data sets at companies like Pfizer, Fidelity and MathWorks.

 Renard: On my career journey of 11 years from Visual Designer to ultimately UX Designer, I have worked for various business-to-business and business-to-consumer companies, including Titleist, Netgear, Boston Children’s Museum, Progressive, Geico, Dell, and EMC.

 Thanks to Danielle and Renard for their time and thoughtful insight.
 Does what they shared resonate with your own user experience and that of your clients and employees?
-Have you been thinking about how your clients are experiencing the technology through which you offer your HR services?
+Have you been thinking about how your clients are experiencing the HR software through which you offer your HR services?
 Clearly, it’s an important aspect to a quality HR service provider offering, and taking a closer look at UX in your organization could be a significant benefit to your bottom line.
 To see the PrismHR User Experience in action, check out the Employee Portal demo.